Top 5 Vendors in the Global Smart Weapons Market From 2017-2021: Technavio

 Lockheed Martin

 Lockheed Martin is engaged in the production and supply of advanced technology systems and solutions to global defense and aerospace industries.
-It develops the smart weapons that help in providing enhanced accuracy while firing a missile or munition, including Dual Mode Plus LGB, PDAM, DMLGB, and BRU-57 smart bomb rack.
+It develops the smart weapons that help in providing enhanced accuracy while firing a missile or munition, including Paragon direct attack munition, PDAM, DMLGB, and BRU-57 smart bomb rack.

 MBDA